 How Is Piezosurgery Used?

 iezosurgery allows Dr. Tredinick to accurately remove dense tissue or bone with minimal risk of complications or injury to your mouth.

 By adjusting the ultrasonic frequency of the piezosurgery equipment, our team can use it in many dental procedures including root canals, tooth extractions, and orthodontic procedures.

 We may also use it in periodontal procedures including:

 - removal of tartar (calculus) deposits and stains from teeth

 - bone grafting

-Piezosurgery equipment allows the doctor to prepare dental implant sites properly and easily remove bone for grafting procedures with minimal trauma to soft gum tissue.
+Piezosurgery equipment allows us to prepare dental implant sites properly and to easily remove bone for grafting procedures with minimal trauma to soft gum tissue.